brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### 1.24.0 ###
+* Fix: Table of Contents - Headings not displayed properly when multiple Table of Contents blocks are added on same page.

 ### 1.23.5 ###
 * Improvement: Added compatibility with WordPress v5.8.
 * Fix: Assets generation issue on frontend when Twenty Twenty-one theme was active.